Put on the whole armor of God,

 And she has worn the boots into lots of dark places ever since.
 Playing music with her best friend/husband in bars.
 Praying with a roomful of models and walking runways.
 Boldly blasting churchy paradigms and teaching this woman a few new lessons about being salt and light.

 You should see how people look at her.
 This girl with crazy, dread-like curls, dressed however the fancy grabbed her that day, and big, black combat boots.
-Ready to take on the world and kick some butt in its defense.
+Ready at once to take on the world and kick some butt in its defense.

 The only sister smack between five brothers, God has a purpose for everything.
 She's tough but knows how to love her family and now her husband with an incredible passion and tenderness.